ABOUT US

 OUR COMMUNITY

 Our community shares in organizations and activities that promote a deeper knowledge of our faith for children, youth, families and adults, both young and old.
 Activities promote a deepening of our faith and fellowship with one another.
-We welcome visitors and new members as family and hope you’ll join us in prayer during one of our Sunday Liturgies
+We welcome visitors and new members as family and hope you’ll join us.

 Our Patron Saint